nucypher/nucypher/docs/source/application_development/testnet.rst

 .. note::

-    Lynx testnet tokens are not needed to use nucypher as Alie, Bob, or Enrico.
+    Lynx testnet tokens are not needed to use nucypher as Alice, Bob, or Enrico.
-    If you'd like to volunteer to run an Lynx testnet node, reach out to the team on our `Discord server <https://discord.gg/7rmXa3S>`_.
+    If you'd like to volunteer to run a Lynx testnet node, reach out to the team on our `Discord server <https://discord.gg/7rmXa3S>`_.